Student Spotlight: Helen “Pat” Knight

 “I will also take more courses from COD because there are still some that I want to take.
 I have not studied sociology at all, and there are some focused English literature classes and Spanish or French language classes that interest me.”

 While she has considered pursuing a doctorate, she’s not sure if it is worth investing the time and money at this point in her life.
-But Knight does know that she doesn’t want to stop learning, and she plans to continue taking classes at College of DuPage as long as she can.
+But Knight knows that she doesn’t want to stop learning, and she plans to continue taking classes at College of DuPage as long as she can.

 She also believes that older learners shouldn’t be afraid to start or continue their educations, especially at COD.